-An "assumable" loan means you can transfer the mortgage to somebody else.
-However, there are some restrictions.
+If your loan is "assumable," you're in luck; that means you can transfer the mortgage to somebody else.
+However, there are always some restrictions.
 Lenders want to make sure you transfer the mortgage to somebody who will continue to pay.
 That person needs to have decent credit and sufficient income.

 In general, it is difficult to transfer a mortgage.
 Your best bet may be if you have an FHA loan or VA loan.